-Founded in 1965, New Mexico Junior College is an NMICC member institution in the southeastern corner of the state that educates approximately 3,200 students each year.
-As a comprehensive community college, NMJC offers academic majors as well as professional development training and career-focused certificates.
+Founded in 1965, New Mexico Junior College is an NMICC member institution in the southeastern corner of the state that educates approximately 2.250 students each year.
+As a comprehensive community college, NMJC offers academic majors as well as professional development training and career-focused certificate programs.

 The catalog of associate degree programs at NMJC leans heavily toward Associate of Applied Science (A.A.S.) plans, but Associate of Arts (A.A.) and Associate of Science (A.S.) programs are also available.
 Certificate programs in subjects like accounting, criminal justice, welding and early childhood education can take anywhere from one to four full-time semesters to complete.

 The city of Hobbs has a population of around 37,000 — a great size for a college town.
 Gaming enthusiasts can place their bets at Zia Park Casino Hotel and Racetrack, which also features some of the area's top restaurants.

 Known for being a military-friendly school, Santa Fe Community College serves more than 15,000 students each year across all its credit, non-credit and adult education programs.
 These students come from diverse backgrounds, and the school provides them with quality academics and exceptional support services at an affordable tuition rate.

 The degrees and certificates at SFCC cover more than 60 areas of interest.
 There are programs in popular subjects such as business, plumbing and teacher education in addition to more specialized fields of study.
 For instance, the college has an adobe construction program as well as an algae cultivation certificate.

 Courses for some programs such as the business administration certificate and nutrition certificate are available online, in the evenings or on the weekends.